 Sonia Delaunay

-The first woman artist in history to have a solo exhibition at the Louvre while still alive, Sonia Delaunay, was until recently unknown to a broader Ukrainian audience.
-She was born into a poor Jewish family in Ukraine's southern city of Odesa, orphaned early on in her life, and then adopted by her uncle.
+Sonia Delaunay, the first living woman artist in history to have a solo exhibition at the Louvre, was born into a poor Jewish family in Ukraine's southern city of Odesa.
+She was orphaned early in life and then adopted by her uncle.

 Sonia Delaunay, Musée National d'Art Moderne Paris, 1967

-Her artworks are not displayed in Ukrainian museums, as she spent most of her life in France and Spain.
+Her art is not displayed in Ukrainian museums, as she spent most of her life in France and Spain.
 Despite living abroad, she was still influenced by Ukrainian culture and attributed the use of vibrant colors in her art to her origin.
 In her memoir, she wrote, "I love bright colors.
 These are the colors of my childhood, the colors of Ukraine."

 Rhythm Colour No 1076, 1939

-While living in Paris, Sonia and her husband, Robert, developed their art style, prioritizing color over form.
-The couple used the color theory to create the play of contrasting shades in concentric circles.
-The style was called ophism, which owes its name to Guillaume Apollinaire, a prominent French poet and family friend.
+While living in Paris, Sonia and her husband, Robert, developed their unique art style.
+The couple prioritized color over form and used the color theory to create the play of contrasting colors in concentric circles.
+They called the style ophism after Guillaume Apollinaire, a celebrated French poet and family friend, suggested the name.

 Ballerina Lubov Tchernicheva portrays Cleopatra in the Balanchine ballet Caesar and Cleopatra in Sonia Delaunay's design, 1920